If lip balm no longer seems to be working for your dry, parched lips, then this plumping DIY lip mask can help.

 When applied topically in a DIY lip mask, the lactic acid contained in yogurt gently ensures the removal of dead skin cells from your lips.
 This makes it far easier for moisture to penetrate your lips.
 Lactic acid also helps to stimulate cellular turnover, encouraging the production of new, healthy lip skin.

-Yogurt is also a great ingredient to incorporate into DIY face masks.
+Yogurt is also a great ingredient to incorporate into homemade face masks.

-Use this lip mask within 3 days, or before the best before date on your cream or yogurt.
+- Use this lip mask within 3 days, or before the best before date on your yogurt.
 Store the mask in a small glass container in the fridge.

 Precautions when using cayenne pepper as a lip plumper: